Nour-Wael/plan-b-career-guidance/README.md

 ---

 ## 🧠 Unique Value
-Plan B starts from confusion and ends with job readiness.
+Masar starts from confusion and ends with job readiness.
 It combines self-discovery, guidance, learning, and market alignment in one clear journey.

 ---

 ## 🎨 Branding Concept
 The brand focuses on clarity, support, and simplicity.
-Plan B represents hope, redirection, and a fresh professional start through a clean, friendly, and trustworthy visual identity.
+Masar represents hope, redirection, and a fresh professional start through a clean, friendly, and trustworthy visual identity.

 ---